-A person is ineligible to obtain an expungement if they suffered a state prison sentence.
-Instead, they should seek a certificate of rehabilitation and or application for governor’s pardon.
+A person is ineligible to obtain an expungement if they served their sentence in state prison.
+The only remedy available is to seek a certificate of rehabilitation and or application for a governor’s pardon.
 Additionally, even if you were not sentenced to state prison, certain convictions listed below prohibit someone from ever expunging their record